-ECHA considers that your read-across hypothesis is based upon similarity in physicochemical properties and the observation of "irrespective of chain length, logKow and water solubility, toxicological properties are similar between subgroup members".
+ECHA considers that your read-across hypothesis is based upon similarity in physico-chemical properties and the observation of "irrespective of chain length, logKow and water solubility, toxicological properties are similar between subgroup members".
 With this consideration, you have used read-across to predict properties of category members for the endpoints genotoxicity, repeated dose toxicity, reproductive toxicity, and developmental toxicity.

 To support the read-across for repeated dose toxicity and pre-natal developmental toxicity, you have submitted the oral screening test, with rats (OECD 422) made with one member of the category [5] resulting in the NOAEL of 60 mg/kg bw/day.
-However, the NOAEL of the 90-day oral study with the substance subject to the present decision [2] was 750 mg/kg bw/day in rats.
+However, the NOAEL of the 90-day oral study with another category member [2] was 750 mg/kg bw/day in rats.
 ECHA notes that the results of these two studies suggest that there is a difference in toxicity between these substances.

-In your comments to the draft decision, you indicated that the NOAEL of 60 mg/kg bw/day in the OECD 422 study (2013) with read across substance CAS 90268-36-3 is based on oral gavage dosing.
-TheNOAEL in the 90 day study (1975) is reported to be 174 mg/kg, based on a 0.25% dietary application.
+In the comments submitted on behalf of the category, it was indicated that the NOAEL of 60 mg/kg bw/day in the OECD 422 study (2013) with read across substance CAS 90268-36-3 is based on oral gavage dosing.
+The NOAEL in the 90 day study (1975) is reported to be 174 mg/kg, based on a 0.25% dietary application.
 Although the NOAEL is still higher in the 90-day study, the conditions of both studies were considered to be different, therefore this is not considered as a difference in toxicity.
-You agree that further investigation is needed.
-Route is only one of the variables between these two studies and you have not ruled out the possibility that there are other reasons to the toxicity difference ECHA acknowledges your agreement that further investigations is needed.
+It is indicated that further investigation is needed.
+Route is only one of the variables between these two studies and you have not ruled out the possibility that there are other reasons to the toxicity difference.
+ECHA acknowledges the intentions to further investigations is needed.

-Observation that indicates different toxicity was also made in a 14-day range finding studies performed with these two members of the category, i.e. [5] and [2], by the same laboratory in 2013.
+Observation that indicates different toxicity was also made in a 14-day range finding studies performed with these two members of the category. i.e. [5] and [2], by the same laboratory in 2013.
 In these studies the NOAEL values were the same, but significantly more severe effects (e.g. mortality) were noticed with [5].
 These findings are further supported by the LD50-values of the two substances, i.e. 580 mg/kg bw for [5] and 2340 mg/kg for [2].

-In your comments to the draft decision, you indicated that CAS 90268-36-3 indeed provides lowest LD50 of 580 mg/kg, however CAS 37294- 49-8 also reports an LD50 between 300 and 2000 mg/kg bw compared to LD50>2000 mg/kg for CAS 147993-66-6.
+In the comments submitted on behalf of the category, it was indicated that CAS 90268-36-3 indeed provides lowest LD50 of 580 mg/kg, however CAS 37294- 49-8 also reports an LD50 between 300 and 2000 mg/kg bw compared to LD50>2000 mg/kg for CAS 147993-66-6.
 Probably there is a slightly higher toxicity profile at the lower end of the Mono-ester category, which might be based on lower molecular weight fractions.
 The NOAEL of 60 mg/kg bw/day was used as a worst case NOAEL for the category.
 ECHA agrees that you can in principle apply a worst case approach in your predition based on read-across.
 However, currently there are limited information on the higher human health studies to demonstrate that the specified substances represent a worst case within the category.

-ECHA concludes that your read-across justification which is based on 'similarity' among in the category members, is not supported, as there is evidence of different toxicity between two members of the category, i.e. the substance subject to the present decision [2] and source substance [5].
+ECHA concludes that your read-across justification which is based on 'similarity' among in the category members, is not supported, as there is evidence of different toxicity between two members of the category, i.e. [2] and [5].
 Consequently, you have not demonstrated the validity of your hypothesis.

-In your comments to the draft decision, you indicated that the wording on similarity among category member may need to be adapted, and additional testing will be discussed under the Substance specific section.
-ECHA takes note of your intentions to adapt the current text.
+In the comments submitted on behalf of the category, it was indicated that the wording on similarity among category member may need to be adapted, and additional testing will be discussed under the Substance specific section.
+ECHA takes note of intentions to adapt the current text.